Did you know you can make dark stained wood lighter without sanding it all the way down?

 A more straightforward way of staining dark wood lighter is to use a ball of fine steel wool.
 These have the 000 grading for fine options or 0000 for super fine.
 You may use either grade.

-Supplies to stain dark wood lighter
+Supplies to stain wood lighter

 • Fine steel wool